Austria–United Kingdom relations: History

+The Austrian-British initially portion part of the Mediterranean Agreements.
+Effectively, the agreement joined Britain with the powers of the Triple Alliance in European affairs, especially to counter Russian influence in southeastern Europe and the Eastern Mediterranean, Ensuring it from gaining control over the Dardanelles and Bosporus Straits, which were vital for naval and trade routes.
+Count Gołuchowski aimed to preserve Habsburg interests near the Straits by carefully managing Austro-Hungarian commitments.
+On 16 January 1896, he instructed Austrian diplomats to initiate negotiations to renew the Second Mediterranean Agreement of December 1887.
+Lord Salisbury initially sympathetic to Austrian concerns about Russian influence, resisted renewing the Mediterranean Agreements under terms that would overly constrain British Cabinet divisions and a public opinion especially in reaction to Armenian events in the Ottoman Empire.
+Britain’s strategy prioritized maintaining flexibility, especially regarding potential conflicts with Russia and the defense of the Straits.

+Communication between Salisbury and Gołuchowski indicates that Salisbury was willing to provide assurances of British interest in the Eastern Mediterranean but refused binding commitments that could obligate future governments.

 The two nations were enemies during the First World War and the Second World War.
 During WWII, British prisoners of war were among Allied POWs held in the Stalag XVII-A, Stalag XVII-B, Stalag XVIII-A, Stalag XVIII-B, Stalag 317/XVIII-C, Stalag 398 and Oflag XVIII-A German POW camps and forced labour subcamps operated in German-annexed Austria.

 The President of Austria, Franz Jonas, paid a state visit to the United Kingdom in May 1966.

 In May 1969, HM Queen Elizabeth II of the United Kingdom paid a state visit to Austria.

 According to the 2001 UK Census, some 20,000 Austrian born people were living in the UK, which is actually a drop of around 5% from 1991, despite this there are also large but unknown numbers of British born people of Austrian descent.

 Economic relations

 Following Brexit, Trade between the United Kingdom and Austria is governed by the EU–UK Trade and Cooperation Agreement since 1 January 2021.